 Andrew has nearly fifteen years experience of working in the charity sector and is passionate about seeing communities coming alongside those facing difficult circumstances.
 Alongside his role at REUK, Andrew is a trustee of two small charities.

-Head of Educational Mentoring
+Head of Education Thriving

 Andrew Cooper